daviddraw/www.diagrams.net-source/pages/about.md

 * Our model is based on the viral effect of a free application.
 When you share a draw.io diagram, you know anyone can open and edit it.

-* By allowing you to build on the software for free, not just use it.
-Replacing proprietary software with a single application isn't helpful, either.
-You can take the existing draw.io base and build for specific vertical markets, add and improve on features.
-Competition is good.

 * By picking one commercial ecosystem to charge for the application where the host product is pay-for and the profit margins greatest, and that was the Atlassian ecosystem.
 Note that you still control access to your data on Confluence and Jira, we don't resort to locking your data away, just because it's a commercial platform.

 <br>